Expanding Access to Engineering Through Community Libraries

 Parent surveys and student participation data helped refine station activities and improve workshop effectiveness.

-The program is being expanded through additional Regency Robotics workshops supported by reusable activity guides and student volunteers.
+The program continues through recurring Regency Robotics workshops while RAIL works toward expansion to additional libraries using reusable activity guides, implementation resources, and trained student volunteers.

 I used CADing software to design maze station components that support structured hands-on engineering challenges for student participants.